This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Finally, putting your puppy to sleep in a crate overnight takes advantage of their desire not to soil their den to cut down dramatically on ‘accidents’ in the home, stopping the bad habit of going to toilet inside from ever forming.

 QUICK TIP: If your puppy has an accident in the house it’s important to thoroughly remove the odor.
-We recommend using an enzymatic cleaner like Rocco & Roxie’s Stain and Odor Remover to completely remove the smell so your dog won’t be tempted to potty on the same spot in the future.
+We recommend using an enzymatic cleaner like Puppy In Training’s Stain & Odor Remover to completely remove the smell so your dog won’t be tempted to potty on the same spot in the future.

 Safer And Less Stressful Car Travel